dimitriaatos/velkey/README.md

 - Java

+## Installation

+Place the velkey folder to a directory viewable by Max (listed in Max File Preferences).

 ## Disclaimer

 - VelKey hasn't been tested, it is thus not guaranteed that it will work with every keyboard and mic.